benmvp/slides/2017/telegraph/why-react.md

 - We basically are forced to have a modern build system that we must configure
 - And that's where some combo of Babel, Webpack, TypeScript, Rollup, etc. come in
 - Frontend Platform team is wrapping up a transition from requirejs to Webpack 3
-- Chances are for production apps you already had _some_ sort of build system
+- Chances are for any modern production apps you already had _some_ sort of build system
 - Compile SASS -> CSS, minify & bundle JS, CoffeeScript, etc so not end of the world
 - And by paying the upfront cost of the build system, it enables cool features: tree-shaking & code splitting